 This book is compiled in two volumes.
 Volume 1 is specifically meant for beginners who want to know the science and technology associated with this nanomaterial.
 This volume consists of chapters that are specifically written for readers who are looking for the applications of graphene and its derivatives.

-The first objective of this book is to provide readers with numerical/physics based models for assessment of graphene for targeted applications.
-The second objective of this book is to introduce readers to the industrial applications of graphene.
+The first objective of this second volume is to provide readers with numerical/physics based models for assessment of graphene for targeted applications.
+The second objective is to introduce readers to the industrial applications of graphene.
 Chapters are carefully written so that readers can choose methodologies for screening of graphene materials for a particular application.